Stages of the project lifecycle

 In some agile methodologies, projects are seen as an infinitely improving process.
 But even there, there are stages of development that every project must go through.
 A project does not exist indefinitely: either the flow of funding from the investor runs out, or the users lose interest, or the problems it solves become less relevant.

-There are many reasons for a project to close or die, and we have discussed the most likely problems in a separate article — Why Startups Fail.
+There are many reasons for a project to close, and we have discussed the most likely problems in a separate article — Why Startups Fail.

 Below, we will look in detail at the main stages and phases of the project lifecycle.